How Well Does The SAT Measure IQ?

 Let’s take a step back then and now shift focus to the SAT’s testing and purpose.

 The SAT’s purpose is to test students’ readiness for college-level work.
-When boiled down to its essence, that’s what the test is designed to do.
+When boiled down, that’s what the test is designed to do.
 The Reading, Writing & Language, Math, and Essay sections are all calibrated to evaluate how ready you are for college courses.

 More importantly, after the recent Common Core-inspired updates, the test also helps evaluate career readiness after college.
 What you have learned and how to apply those skills and knowledge is what’s most important.